IslamAbdelHalim/alx-pre_course/0x01-git/README.md

-This is a non empty readme inside directory
+THis is the first directory